Skip to main content

 Multi-framework scoping.
 A real compliance console has to cover multiple frameworks: HIPAA for health data, SOX for financial controls, PII for privacy, GDPR for EU operations.
 Most dashboards pick one.
 Framework-by-framework reporting is what auditors actually review; if the system doesn't support it, it gets built shadow in spreadsheets and the whole integrity argument collapses.

 Fair benchmarking.
 CIOs increasingly ask whether they picked the right model.
-That is a legitimate question, and answering it requires running the same queries through multiple models on the same guardrails with the same retrieval — not cherry-picked examples from a vendor deck.
+That is a legitimate question, and answering it requires running the same queries through multiple models on the same guardrails with the same retrieval, with the same security gate applied to every input — not cherry-picked examples from a vendor deck.
+It also requires breadth across genuinely different ecosystems (different SDKs, different auth, different pricing shapes), not three flavours of the same vendor's portfolio.
 Fair benchmarks are work, and most organisations don't do the work.

 The approach